Medal of Honor Day

 Medal of Honor Recipient 1968

 Sp4c.
 Wetzel, 173d Assault Helicopter Company, distinguished himself by conspicuous gallantry and intrepidity at the risk of his life above and beyond the call of duty.
+Sp4c.
+Wetzel was serving as door gunner aboard a helicopter which was part of an insertion force trapped in a landing zone by intense and deadly hostile fire during Vietnam in 1968.
+Although bleeding profusely due to the loss of his left arm and severe wounds in his right arm, chest, and left leg, Sp4c.
+Wetzel staggered back to his original position in his gun-well and took the enemy forces under fire.
 Unswerving in his devotion to his fellow man, Sp4c.
 Wetzel assisted his crew chief even though he lost consciousness once again during this action.
+Wtzel lost his left arm due to the result of his injuries.
 Sp4c.
 Wetzel displayed extraordinary heroism in his efforts to aid his fellow crewmen.
 His gallant actions were in keeping with the highest traditions of the U.S. Army and reflect great credit upon himself and the Armed Forces of his country.

 Medal of Honor Recipient 1970

-*Bios and photos credit: Congressional Medal of Honor Society.
+Bios and Wetzel 's photo credit: Congressional Medal of Honor Society.

 Memorial Day Promo 2